interplaynetary/free-association/PROTOCOL.md

 A system is Free Association conformant if and only if:

-✅ Mutual recognition = min(A→B, B→A)
+✅ Reciprocal Alignment = min(A→B, B→A)
  ✅ Allocations capped at declared need
-✅ Shares proportional to mutual recognition (not need size)
+ ✅ Shares proportional to priority weights (not need size)
-✅ Two-tier priority (mutual before one-way)
+ ✅ Constrained Priority Phases (Provider constraints → Source refinement)
  ✅ Contraction property holds
  ✅ No accumulation possible
  ✅ Deterministic and peer-to-peer capable

 Everything else is implementation detail.